marionettejs/backbone.marionette/docs/marionette.collectionview.md

 ```

 In the normal lifecycle of a `CollectionView`, `isEmpty` will be called
 twice.
-Once when a render begins, and twice after the [`viewFilter`](#filtering) is run.
+Once when a render begins, and again after the [`viewFilter`](#filtering) is run.
 For the call after filtering, a boolean will be passed indicating if all
 of the CollectionView's `children` were filtered.

 ## CollectionView's `render`